zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   to know before packet arrival).

-Some of these issues are clearly SDP's problem rather than RTP limitations.
+Some of these issues are clearly SDP\'s problem rather than RTP limitations.
 However, if the aim is to deploy an solution using additional SSRCs that contains several sets of media streams with different properties (encoding/packetization parameter, bit-rate,